 “Talk to a loan officer, CPA, and investment professional,” recommends Jacobson.
-“The most important question to ask is: Is this loan better than the loan I have now?
+“The most important question to ask is: Is this new loan better than the existing mortgage I have now?
 If the answer is yes, you can evaluate the costs and feel more confident about your decision.”

 Today’s low mortgage rates